DIDSR/MCGPUv1.3_PCD/InstructionManual.md

 #
 ## Integrating the Photon Counting Toolkit with MCGPU to get Ideal PCD results

 This version of MCGPU is capable of simulating a Photon Counting Detetor.
 However, this simulation is only capable of producing results from that of an ideal Phototon Counting Detector.
-For those who are interested in getting simulation results to that of a realistic Photon Counting Detector, we included scripts to facilitate the integration to the Johns Hopkins Photon Counting Toolkit (PcTK), developed by Ken Taguchi, on the MCGPU simulation output.
+For those who are interested in getting simulation results to that of a realistic Photon Counting Detector, we included scripts to facilitate the integration to the Johns Hopkins Photon Counting Toolkit (PcTK), developed by Ken Taguchi [2], on the MCGPU simulation output.

 <br>